ging/fiware-cosmos-orion-spark-connector/doc/index.md

 is a curated framework of open source platform components which can be assembled together with other third-party platform components to accelerate the development of Smart Solutions.

-You can find more info at the [FIWARE developers site](https://developers.fiware.org/)and the main [FIWARE site](https://fiware.org/).
+You can find more info at the [FIWARE developers site](https://developers.fiware.org/) and the main [FIWARE site](https://fiware.org/).

 The complete list of FIWARE GEs and Incubated FIWARE GEs can be found at the